beagan-svg/cellranger-qc/mkmolinfo-rs/test/README.md

-# mkmolinfo validation test
+# molecule_info_new.h5 helper validation test

-Verifies the Rust implementation against a small synthetic dataset.
-Docker is used to run the comparison in a consistent Linux environment; the implementation runs natively on the host.
+Verifies the helper against a small synthetic dataset.
+Docker is used to run the comparison in a consistent Linux environment; the helper runs natively on the host.

 ## Run